pwyf/aid-transparency-tracker/cleanup_plan.md

 * make organisation conditions incapable of causing missing data exceptions
 * create test identifiers
 * sort out queue handling, such that queues can run in parallel / background
-* factor preliminaries of summaries together
 * have summary and indicatorsummary objects
 * fix tests for summaries
 * split test runner into own repo
   * allow write access to result/aggregatedresult